Personal Use of Social Media

 Proactively manage your reputation online.

-If you become a target of online harassment:
+If you become a target of digital harassment:

-- Document the harassment by taking screenshots of messages, posts, and comments.
-Be sure to include date, time, type of communication, app name, nature of the incident.
+• Document the harassment by taking screenshots of messages, posts, and comments.
+Be sure to include date, time, type of communication, app name, and the nature of the incident.